News, events, media, seminars and more

 One potential area in which business data could be placed at risk, is when an employee is terminated from, or otherwise leaves, the company.
 By way of an example, CYFOR have dealt with cases where a current employee of a firm has decided to migrate to a competitor and has stolen sensitive company information, including customer databases and financial data.
 Such intellectual property theft can often be damaging to a firm, as sensitive data being provided to a competitor or used to form a new start up business can result in a loss of customers.

-There are ways to prevent against such business data theft occurring, as well as methods to identify employee activity following a suspected breach.
+Protecting your business data should be high on the agenda.
+There are various preventative methods which can be implemented to prevent data theft occurring, as well as methods to identify employee activity following a suspected breach.
 Restrictions on office computer systems, such as limiting employee access to personal email or denying users the ability to attach external USB devices, can assist in reducing an employee’s ability to take sensitive data off site.

 In the instance that preventative measures are not implemented, or fail to contain a data breach, it may be necessary to investigate the suspect employee’s computer systems to determine how the breach occurred, the extent of the breach and the nature of the data compromised.
 Should the evidence collected from an investigation be required in a court of law, it is imperative that the forensic integrity of such data is maintained.